Bbenn2828/Darey.io.pbl/project1.md

 ```
 sudo systemctl reload apache2
 ```
-Finally, we will create a PHP script to test that PHP is correctly installed and configured on your server.
+Finally, create a PHP script to test that PHP is correctly installed and configured on your server.
-Now that you have a custom location to host your website’s files and folders, we’ll create a PHP test script to confirm that Apache is able to handle and process requests for PHP files.
+Now that you have a custom location to host your website’s files and folders, create a PHP test script to confirm that Apache is able to handle and process requests for PHP files.

 Create a new file named index.php inside your custom web root folder:
 ```
-vim /var/www/projectlamp/index.php
+vi /var/www/projectlamp/index.php
 ```
 This will open a blank file.
 Add the following text, which is valid PHP code, inside the file:
 ```